shoui520/shoui520.github.io/docs/ime.md

 - Clicking the "ENG" text on the bottom right of the taskbar, and choosing "Japanese (Microsoft IME)"
 - Using the ++win++++space++ keyboard shortcut to cycle through keyboard layouts.

+To start using the IME, first click into a textbox such as the Windows Search box, your browser address bar or a Notepad window.

 #### Input Modes
 The Japanese keyboard layout has multiple input modes, but you will most likely only be using two of them.
 The two modes are as follows: